Power of deposition

 Sale of the freehold reversions

-It is always possible for the owner of the reversion in fee simple to sell his estate in the land.
-This will be done in the normal manner by conveyance, in the case of unregistered land, and by transfer and registration, in the case of registered land.
+The owner of the reversion in fee simple can sell his estate in the land, by conveyance, in the case of unregistered land, and by transfer and registration, in the case of registered land.

-In the case of unregistered land, the purchaser will acquire the fee simple subject to any legal lease which exists, regardless of whether he knew of its existence, for ‘Legal rights are good against the world.’
+In the case of unregistered land, the purchaser will acquire the fee simple subject to any legal lease which exists, regardless of whether he knew of its existence.
+This is because: ‘Legal rights are good against the world.’
 Thus the purchaser of the fee simple becomes the tenant’s new landlord and takes over most if not all of the original landlord’s rights and duties under the lease.